cloudstake/mdbook_validatortoolbox/src/full-manual/post-installation.md

 ---
-description: 'What to do while downloading your shards, or after!'
+## 'What to do while downloading your shards, or after!'
 ---

 # Post Installation